Transnavigators/Transduino/README.md

 ## Speed Control

 The power sent to each motor is calculated using feedback from the encoders.
 The current speeds of each wheel are calculated every iteration of the main loop, and the powers of the each motor is adjusted accordingly by one level in the corresponding direction.
-By using constant power changes, any glitches will not cause large fluctuations in the current speed of the chair.
+By using constant power changes, any errors caused by bad data or other glitching will have only a momentary effect on the system and not cause large fluctuations in the current speed of the chair.

 ### Limitations:

-T
+The following are known potential issues with the code.
+Problems arising from these issues may cause minor glitching but should not cause any major affects on the overall system.

-* Encoder counts can wrap after ~87 minutes
+* Issue: Encoder counts can wrap after ~87 minutes.
+Solution: The Raspberry Pi should account for this.
-* micros will wrap ~72 minutes
+* micros() will wrap ~72 minutes which may result in a near zero current speed.
+Solution: Since the motor's power can only change by one level every loop iteration, this will have negligable effects on the performance of the system.
-* Slow float operations
+* Problem: Slow float operations.
+Solution: If the code is too slow, we can replace all floating point operations with fixed point ones.